arn-all/arn-all.github.io/content/about.md

   <div class="text-container">
   <!-- Add your text inside a paragraph -->
   <p>
-  I am a permanent research scientist at IRSN Cadarache since 2024, in charge of studies on steel ageing using advanced simulation methods.
+  I am a permanent research scientist at ASNR Cadarache since 2024, in charge of studies on steel ageing using advanced simulation methods.

   I use ideas from condensed matter physics, metallurgy and machine learning to analyze processes happening at the atomic scale🔬 in metals: defect formation, thermally activated process, phase transformations, materials evolution in environment, etc.